ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 is one of the goal of the *C-to-Rust* rewriting project.

 The [grcov][grcov] is a convenient tool that help monitoring the test coverage in our code.
-It can show the test-coverage status of the *Rust* project in a less-than-10-line [script][grcov-script].
+It can show the test-coverage status of the *Rust* project [in a few lines][grcov-script].
 In this project, the 79.2% lines (in [src/backend][grcov-src-backend]) are covered within the tests.
 The left 20.8% code are mostly logs printed when turning on a preference so most of the product-level code are covered.

-For now, the number of bugs intorduced by the new *Rust* backend itself.
+For now, only *5* bugs are introduced by the new *Rust* backend itself.
-Most of the problem in the audio library occur in the original C backend as well.
+Other problems in the audio library we found can occur in the original *C* backend as well.
-By enlarging the test coverage, many bugs are found before the code is shipped to the wild.
+By enlarging the test coverage, many bugs are catched before the code is shipped to the wild.

 ### Conculsion